ujjwalguptaofficial/jsstore.docs/docs/tutorial/get-started.md

 JsStore can be installed using npm, cdn or scripts can be also download from jsstore github page.

 IndexedDb query can be executed inside web worker & JsStore preserve this functionality.
-JsStore provides way to execute inside both web worker & without web worker.
-But it is recommended to use [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in background thread.
+JsStore provides way to execute query inside both web worker & without web worker.
+But it is highly recommended to use [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in background thread.
 So i am going to use web worker in this tutorial.

 Let's download the script from github.
 Go to this link - <a href="https://github.com/ujjwalguptaofficial/JsStore/releases/latest" target="_blank">jsstore release</a> & download files jsstore.js & jsstore.worker.js.